hailmikhail/FUS_wiki/Wabbajack-Troubleshooting.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you lose no progress.

+**"Missing nexusapikey"**:
+This can happen if the nexus is unavailable.
+Check if you can reach it in your browser.

 **"Could not download x"**:

 If a mod updated and the old files got deleted, it is impossible to download them.
 In this case just wait till I update the Modlist.